elizabethmcd/EBPR-MAGs/README.md

 ### Metabolic Pathway Prediction

 For a high-level overview of metabolic capabilities, run the `metabolisHMM` package created for the MeHg project on these MAGs.
+For a more detailed curation of metabolic pathways, we will use [MetaPathways](http://hallam.microbiology.ubc.ca/MetaPathways/) for each genome bin to get predicted annotations against several databases (MetaCyc, KEGG, etc.).
+First the MetaPathways source tarball, Pathway Tools source, and database files need to be downloaded.
+The MetaPathways wiki provides the structure for the database files, but these need to be manually downloaded.
+For [Pathway Tools](http://bioinformatics.ai.sri.com/ptools/) you can download an academic license, which might take some time to process.

+Alternatively to look at the metabolic pathways one-by-one in a map viewer, the KEGG database has a mapping tool that takes KO terms and displays them on a metabolic map, and you can click through the different things it has.

 ### Putative Interactions